-The CEO or designee is authorized to execute all contracts and/or agreements and other real estate documents (Real Property contracts).
-The CEO designates the Executive Director, Capital Programs to execute real estate agreements, ROW contracts, utility agreements, deeds, certificates of acceptance, leases, licenses, permits or any Department agreement document.
-All documents must be recommended for approval by the Real Property Manager and reviewed by General Counsel.
+• The Chief Executive Officer or designee is authorized to execute all contracts and/or agreements and other real estate documents (Real Property Contracts).
+The Chief Executive Officer designates the Executive Director, Capital Programs to execute real estate agreements, right of way contracts, utility agreements, deeds, certificates of acceptance, leases, licenses, permits or any Real Property Department agreement document.
+All documents must be recommended for approval by the Real Property Manager and reviewed by OCTA's General Counsel.